OpenWIS/openwis-documentation/_minutes/technical/2021-05-11 OpenWIS-Technical-Committee-2021-May.md

   - JA - any dependency between evaluating v3.15 and the need for a CICD environment.
   - SO - No.

-*2.2 Do we anticipate any projected costs this year for Technical infrastructure? **
+*2.2 Do we anticipate any projected costs this year for Technical infrastructure?**

   - SO - Depends on outcome of evaluation of GitHub

-*2.3 Is there anything we feel we need to change for Technical Infrastructure? **
+*2.3 Is there anything we feel we need to change for Technical Infrastructure?**

   - SO - Depends on outcome of evaluation of GitHub.

-3. **Review of code of conduct and CLA compliance on OpenWIS Association web site**
+**3. Review of code of conduct and CLA compliance on OpenWIS Association web site**

   - SO - Any changes required?
   - WQ - No